2000rick/movie-search-engine/README.md

 Input/output of project:

-Input: A search query.
-Optional: Specify how the movies are sorted.
-Specifcy how many movies to display.
+Input: User specifies how the movies are sorted (trending, upcoming, or top_rated), how many movies to display, and a search query.

 Output: A list of movies that matches the user's search query.